 - Block the arming code (after 2 seconds) from exiting the H2TU-C into the network, and replace it with the AIS code. - Unblock the AIS code by executing the Far End Activate code.

-A3LB and A4LB are identical because all of the SMJK loopup and loopdown commands are under control of the LPBK setting.
+A3LB and A4LB test procedures are identical.
+The SMJK loopup and loopdown commands are controlled by the LPBK setting.

 SmartJack Loopback Commands